ALL YOU NEED TO KNOW ABOUT THE FAMOUS WESTERN WALL IN JERUSALEM

 THE DECISION OF THE ROMAN EMPEROR

-It is no coincidence that the Western Wall survived the destruction inflicted on it by Vespasian, Roman emperor.
+It is no coincidence that the Western Wall survived the destruction inflicted on it by Vespasian, the Roman emperor.
 At the end of the fighting and the destruction of the Temple and Jerusalem, Titus' warriors wondered why his father ordered not to destroy the Western Wall.
 Vespasian answered that if he had not left the Western Wall standing who would have believed him regarding the great deed and the victory over the Jews.

 LEGEND OF SULTAN SULIMAN

 In 1517 the Ottoman rule in the country began.
 The residence of the Turkish Sultan at that time was adjacent to the Chain Gate located in the western part of the Temple Mount.
 One day the sultan realized out of the corner of his eye an old 90-year-old was throwing her household rubbish near his house.
 The ruler was furious and summoned the old woman for questioning.
 The Sultan asked where the impudence for such an act came from.
 The old woman replied that even in the days of Roman rule, in the days after the destruction, the emperor ordered the foreign inhabitants of Jerusalem to pour out the garbage of their house in this place.
 Those who live close by will do so once a day, farther away once every two days and the rest once a month. why?
 The sultan wondered and asked the old woman.
 And she answered him because the place was the house of the God of Israel.
 Upon hearing this, the Sultan hid gold coins in the garbage mountains that surrounded the walls of the Temple Mount, the inhabitants of the city came in droves and searched for the gold coins, having no choice but to clear the garbage to find the coins and so the place became clean and tidy.